shengjinbiao/PPOCRLabel/README.md

       - `v`: After pressing, the up, down, left, and right arrow keys will move the 4th vertex individually.
       - `b`: After pressing, the up, down, left, and right arrow keys will revert to the default action of moving the entire bounding box.
     - `Bottom right` -> `Resort Positions`: Clicking this will arrange the bounding boxes in order from top to bottom and left to right.
 This is used to address the issue of manually adjusting the order after adding rectangular labels when identifying table structures.
+    - Lexicon hot-update: use the `Add to Lexicon` (selected boxes) or `Add Page to Lexicon` (all boxes on the page) buttons to append to `data/custom_words.txt` (phrases/words) and `data/custom_corpus.txt` (full sentences).
+The recognizer reloads these files on the fly and biases decoding toward the lexicon; no model retraining is needed.

 ### 2.2 Table Annotation